 Why Join The Midwest Health Connection?

-Midwest Health Connection (MHC) is Missouri’s state-designated entity tasked with creating and managing the infrastructure to connect health care providers in Missouri and neighboring states with their patients via a secure health information network.
+Midwest Health Connection (MHC) connects health care providers in the Midwest with their patients via a secure health information network.
 As more health care providers move from paper-based medical records to electronic health record (EHR) systems, MHC is working to make sure that all providers can exchange information with each other through one secure network.
 The connectivity services provided by MHC are designed to support all healthcare provider organizations, from the largest multi-hospital health system to a solo-physician practice.

 A key component to MHC’s success is its ability to connect with all certified EHR systems.
 This is in contrast to some health information networks that limit connectivity and services by requiring the use of software from a specific vendor.
 MHC’s vendor-neutral approach connects a broad array of health systems, users, and applications, which elevates the volume and value of information within the network while making truly comprehensive electronic health records possible.